Class-incremental learning: survey and performance evaluation on image classification: Experimental setup

 \subsection{Network architectures}

-As suggested in~\cite{he2016deep}, ResNet-32 and ResNet-18 are commonly used in the literature for \mbox{CIFAR-100} and datasets with larger resolution (input sizes of around $224 \times 224 \times 3$), respectively.
-Therefore, we use those architectures trained from scratch for most of the experiments, but we also include an analysis on different architectures in Sec.~\ref{sec:exp-networks} and \mbox{Appendix~\ref{app:architectures}}.
+As suggested by He et al.~\cite{he2016deep}, ResNet-32 and ResNet-18 are commonly used in the literature for \mbox{CIFAR-100} and datasets with larger resolution (input sizes of around $224 \times 224 \times 3$), respectively.
+Therefore, we use those architectures trained from scratch for most of the experiments, but we also include an analysis on different architectures in Sec.~\ref{sec:exp-networks} and \mbox{Appendix~\ref{app:smalldomain}}.

 \tabregularizationmethods